 EGR 285 Design Project 2

 ELN 135 Electronic Circuits 3

 ENG 114 Professional Research and Reporting 3

+Major Elective 3

+Take one of the following courses.

 PHY 132 Physics-Electricity and Magnetism 4

-Major Elective 3
+PHY 152 College Physics II 4

 Select 3 SHC from the following courses.
 This may include up to 3 SHC from COE course/combination of courses.